Elizarrrr/dog_breed_classifier/README.md

 # Dog Breed Image Classifier

-A Python project built as part of the AWS AI Practitioner Nanodegree on Udacity.
+A Python project built as part of the **AWS AI & ML Scholars – Future AWS AI Programmer** program on Udacity.
 Uses pretrained CNN models to classify pet images and identify dog breeds.

 ## What It Does
 - Identifies which images are dogs and which are not